-At the end of year 2 and the beginning of year 3, children move from book banding to Accelerated Reader (AR).
+During year 2, in preparation for year 3, children move from phonics books to Accelerated Reader (AR).
 We ensure children are secure in the learning content of all five phonic phases and that they are confident and fluent when applying the skills before moving them forward to AR.
 AR does not help children learn to read - it consolidates their learning and promotes reading comprehension rather than decoding and word reading skills (for further information around how children learn to read at Milstead, please see our reading and phonics page HERE).

 All children learn to read at different rates, so read with your child often to help them to develop a love of reading.
 This is equally as important as your child learning to read individual words.

 What is Accelerated Reader (AR)?

 AR is a computer program that helps teachers manage and monitor children’s independent reading practice.
 Your child picks a book at their own level and reads it at their own pace.
 When finished, your child takes a short quiz on the computer (passing the quiz is an indication that your child understood what was read).
 AR gives children and teachers feedback based on the quiz results, which the teacher then uses to help your child set goals and direct ongoing reading practice.
 Children using AR choose their own books to read, rather than having one assigned to them.
 This makes reading a much more enjoyable experience as they can choose books they find interesting promoting a love of reading and reading for pleasure.
 Teachers support children to choose books at an appropriate readability level that are challenging without being frustrating, ensuring that your child can enjoy and understand the text and subsequently pass the quiz and experience success..

 Children really enjoy taking the quizzes.
 Since they’re reading books at their reading and interest levels, they are likely to be successful.
 This is satisfying for most children.
 Best of all, they learn and grow at their own pace.

 How much should my child read during the day?